iamvkundra/Bidding-System/Readme.md

 There are two types of users: VENDOR and CUSTOMER.
 Vendors: Create auctions for their products.
 Customers: Browse active auctions and place bids.
-A bid must be equal to or greater than the product's base price; otherwise, an error will be thrown.
+A bid must equal or exceed the product's base price; otherwise, an error will be thrown.
 The auction winner is notified automatically via email once the auction ends.